 To make this happen, when you choose a receipt menu option to generate receipts, the program first examines all of the donations for all donors that would be included in such receipts, and follows these rules:

 •If none of them have advantage, normal receipts are generated.
 Normally such receipts will not include all three dollar amounts mentioned above, but rather only the eligible amount of the gift (which you entered as the Amount or Total Amount.)

 •If all of them have advantage, the special receipts with advantage are generated (one receipt per donation).

 •If some have advantage and some don't, you are asked which type of receipts you would like to generate at this time - the ones with or without advantage.
-After generating that type, you can come back to the same menu option again, to generate receipts for the ones you skipped.
+After generating that type, you need to come back to the same menu option again, to generate receipts for the ones you skipped.
 (That would be the donations without advantage, if the first time you did the ones with advantage, or vice versa.)

 Other Changes to the Program for Donations with Advantage

 The following other changes were also made when adding in the printing of the description of the advantage as part of version 4.01 of DONATION:

 •Added new checkboxes in Maintenance ⇒ Receipt Options, Letters ⇒ One Letter and Letters ⇒ Mass Mailing to allow you to edit and/or merge with the special templates for receipts for donations with advantage.